 Our DUI law firm and staff is respected because they are skilled, experienced, and they give realistic options and honest advice.
 Because a DUI on your record can leave a serious impact on your life, you may need to consider discussing your case with a lawyer.

-Allow our Arizona DUI lawyers to help you face your offense and represent your rights.
+Lastly, allow our Arizona DUI lawyers to help you face your offense and represent your rights.
 Call our office to schedule a free case evaluation and let us help you with any questions or concerns you may have regarding your charges.
 The DUI team at our law office can assess your case and build a defense for a reasonable and best possible desired outcome.
-We will help you prepare you for the court process, and help protect your reputation and your rights.
+Furthermore, we will help you prepare you for the court process, and help protect your reputation and your rights.
 My AZ Lawyers provides affordable, expert legal representation for Arizona.